Ficool

 "Not even a thank you… Seems the people of this village don't care much for strangers."

-He made his way toward the main square, where a massive bronze statue stood an effigy of Ōgon no Megami, the Golden Goddess, placed at the heart of the village as a sacred symbol.
+He made his way toward the main square, where a massive bronze statue of Ōgon no Megami, the Golden Goddess, stood at the heart of the village as a sacred symbol.
+Fresh flowers were piled at the base, and villagers lit candles in quiet reverence, hoping to appease the ancient spirit that had cursed their land.

 A tense stillness hung over the scene, as though everyone were waiting for something inevitable to unfold.

-He stepped toward a raised wooden platform, where the High Spirit Monk stood an old man marked by age and experience, his face lined with wisdom.
+He stepped onto a raised wooden platform, where the High Spirit Monk, an old man marked by age and experience, stood.
+His face was lined with wisdom.

 The elder raised his voice, firm and commanding:

-The Fragrance Seller paused for a moment, reflecting on the man's words, reminded that this mission would not be easy even the spiritualists here were shrouded in fear and doubt.
+The Fragrance Seller paused, reflecting on the man's words, reminded that this mission would not be easy even for the seasoned spiritualists here, who were shrouded in fear and doubt.

 He wondered silently: Why was there still such concern for the fish, even after the curse?

-But then he noticed that some spiritualists had begun forming organized groups to hunt the creature.
+Then he noticed some spiritualists beginning to form organized groups to hunt the creature.

-Amid the murmuring crowd and the rising voices pleading to "Ōgon no Megami" the Golden Goddess the Fragrance Seller's thoughts were interrupted by the voice of a seventeen-year-old boy, trying to join one of the spirit-hunting parties.
+Amid the murmuring crowd and the rising voices pleading to "Ōgon no Megami," the Golden Goddess, the Fragrance Seller's thoughts were interrupted by the voice of a seventeen-year-old man, trying to join one of the spirit-hunting parties.

-The boy's features were hard to make out, but the Fragrance Seller quietly stepped closer to listen.
+The man's features were hard to make out, but the Fragrance Seller stepped closer to listen.

 "Please… take me with you.
-I'll follow your lead, I'll carry your supplies just give me a share of the reward."
+I'll follow your lead, carry your supplies—just give me a share of the reward."

 One of the men laughed at him.
-He looked ordinary enough, but there was something in his tone like someone used to dealing with situations like this.
-He stepped forward and sneered:
+He looked ordinary enough, but there was something in his tone, like he had dealt with situations like this before.
+He stepped forward and sneered,

-"You're just a fraud.
-Not a spiritualist.
-You steal from people no one can trust you."
+"You're just a fraud, not a spiritualist.
+You steal from people no one can trust."

-They left him behind, walking away, while the boy sat down on the ground, frustrated and angry.
+They left him behind, walking away, while the man sat down, frustrated and angry.

 "Seems this town is famous for thieves."

-He approached the boy.
-The latter glared at him and snapped:
+He approached the man.
+The latter glared at him and snapped,

 "Get lost.
 If you're here to sell me something, I'm not interested."